projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

 This provides a layout of each pin on your Raspberry Pi and they type of pin it is.
 You can also see it provides some information on where some of the physical components of your pi are for reference as well.

+In this workshop we will refer to pins in a couple different ways.
+1. One can be referred to as *GPIO[INSERT NUMBER]*.
+This would be referencing the pins name that can be seen using the `pinout` function in bold green lettering.
+2. The alternative is calling out pins by their physical location such as *physical pin 6* when referring to the **GND** pin on the Pi's 6th pin which can also be seen using the `pinout` function, but instead is the number in paranthesis.

-Now that we have a better idea about some of the compopnents we will be using to make our i/o devices functional, let's start using them.
+Now that we have a better idea about some of the components we will be using to make our i/o devices functional, let's start using them.

 Open VS Code on your Pi and in your *python-work* folder, create a folder named *workshop_3*.
 Inside the *workshop_3* folder, create a file named "button.py".